sciserver/sciserver-quota-manager/README.md

 - Open the Import Wizard at File -> Import
 - Select "Import an existing Maven project" if you have already cloned this repo
 - Select "Check out a Maven project from SCM" to have Eclipse checkout this repo
 - There is no need to run maven manually at any point.
-Eclipse will handle dependency management and reloading on configuration changes.
+Eclipse will handle dependency management and reloading on configuration changes in the bundled `src/main/resources/application.properties`.

 <h3 id="usage">Usage</h3>